dueckes/bliki/architecture_styles.md

 Because the architecture is distributed and the network inherently unreliable, fault tolerance becomes a strong consideration in the architecture.
 Mechanisms may be necessary to better guarantee delivery, assure recovery or improve responsiveness to counter integration lag.

-This pattern is largely unspoken nowadays as the term quickly became ambiguous and coupled to approaches such as WSDL based web services and tooling in the EAI/Middleware space.
+This style is largely unspoken nowadays as the term quickly became ambiguous and coupled to approaches such as WSDL based web services and tooling in the EAI/Middleware space.
-Middleware was commonly abused with this pattern and given too much responsibility, leading to an architecture that breaks the rule of 'smart endpoints and dumb pipes'.
+Middleware was commonly abused with this style and given too much responsibility, leading to an architecture that breaks the rule of 'smart endpoints and dumb pipes'.

 Resources:
 - [Service Orientated Architecture](https://en.wikipedia.org/wiki/Service-oriented_architecture)